sasjs/sasjs.io/docs/windows.md

 Be sure to hit OK twice for the change to be saved!
 You can now open a **new** shell window and create your SSH key using the `ssh-keygen` command.

+If you are using powershell, and you don't have access to change your environment variables, you can add these paths to `$PROFILE` script `$env:Path` (thanks [Christopher Mortimer](https://www.linkedin.com/in/christopher-mortimer-286b1538/) for the tip!)

 ### rsync

 It's very handy to be able to rsync your local web content to the SAS web server.
 The git bash shell does not come with rsync by default.
 A guide to installing it (using git bash) is available [here](https://gist.github.com/hisplan/ee54e48f17b92c6609ac16f83073dde6#gistcomment-3462247) (reproduced below):